Image SEO Roadmap. . .

 • Use Alt Text: In addition to image names, utilize descriptive alt text (alternative text) for your images.
 Alt text provides accessibility for visually impaired users and offers another awesome opportunity to include descriptive keywords.

-• Test and Analyze: Monitor your image SEO efforts through tools like Google Search Console and analyze the performance of your pages or images in search results.
+• Test and Analyze: Monitor your image SEO efforts through tools like Google Search Console or Google Business Profile and analyze the performance of your pages or images in search results.
 Make adjustments if needed to improve rankings.

 Image SEO Tips and Tricks